-Glimmingehus, situated in the most southern part of Skåne, is the best-preserved medieval manor in Scandinavia.
-The building was commisioned by the Danish nobleman Jens Holgersen Ulfstand, built as a fortress and dwelling in 1499, back when Skåne belonged to Denmark.
-Archaeological finds suggest that Ulfstand lived a very comfortable, wealthy life at Glimmingehus in the early 16th century.
+Glimmingehus in the most southern part of Skåne is the best-preserved medieval manor in Scandinavia.
+The building was commissioned by the Danish nobleman Jens Holgersen Ulfstand.
+It was built as a fortress in 1499, when Skåne belonged to Denmark.
+Archaeological finds suggest that Ulfstand lived a very comfortable life at Glimmingehus.

-Today, the manor with its castle museum, medieval kitchen and a museum shop, is a living monument as well as an exciting place for people interested in the Middle Ages.
-Since Glimmingehus was built to be prepared for battle, it features a lot of unique and fascinating defense mechanisms for you to see, such as gaps through which hot tar could be poured over intruders, drawbridges, trenches and other deadly traps.
+Today, the castle is a living monument with its museum, medieval kitchen and shop.
+Glimmingehus was built to be prepared for battle.
+It features unique and fascinating defence mechanisms, such as gaps through which hot tar could be poured over intruders, drawbridges, trenches and other deadly traps.

 The staff take part in making history come alive.
 Listen to ghost stories in the summertime, try your hand at Middle Age tasks, join one of the guided tours or relax in the beautiful herb garden.
 There’s a small entrance fee.